ahdinosaur/blog.mikey.nz/source/_posts/polyledra-v1-led-tetrahedron.md

 - make it waterproof (ready for the New Zealand outdoors)
 - more frequent power injection (something goes wrong at higher power)

-to be continued... :ghost:

 ## rambles to share

-gosh this diary is always behind my actual progress, anyways, here's a heap of rambles to share! :gift_heart:

 i figured that printing a custom PCB was highest priority, because the time between iterations could be up to a month, if i needed to have something printed overseas.